sfhill24/Movie-Mania/README.md

   Movie Mania is an application that lets users to easily search for movies and access information about their favorite films.

+  NOTE: The TMDB API has the ability to rate movies, but I created a backend server and database for votes to show that I have the ability to do frontend and backend.

   ## Table of Contents

   - [Installation](#installation)